petmat/less-code-is-more/src/pages/bringing-the-types-back/index.md

 ##### Strict bind call apply

 This is a fairly new option introduced in TypeScript version 3.2 which enables strong type checking on bind, call and apply function object methods.
-With these methods you can do some surprising things and easily get into trouble.
+With these methods, you can do some surprising things and easily get into trouble.
 The strict type checking helps to avoid errors with them.

 ##### Strict null checks

-This is probably my favorite strict option, because it puts the compiler into a strict null checking mode.
-In this mode there are strict limitations to how null and undefined should be handled.
-Naturally this is to avoid the dreaded `Cannot read property 'x' of undefined` error and other errors related to null and undefined.
+This is probably my favorite strict option because it puts the compiler into a strict null checking mode.
+In this mode, there are strict limitations to how null and undefined should be handled.
+Naturally, this is to avoid the dreaded `Cannot read property 'x' of undefined` error and other errors related to null and undefined.

-In strict null checking mode you have to explicitly say in the type that it can be null or undefined.
-Otherwise it is illegal to set null or undefined to it.
+In strict null checking mode, you have to explicitly say in the type that it can be null or undefined.
+Otherwise, it is illegal to set null or undefined to it.
 For example type `T` does not accept setting it to null but type `T | null` does.
 This also leads to the fact that since you cannot assign a value of type `T | null` to `T` you have to first check the value for null so it becomes `T`.
-And all of this is checked by the compiler, and you will get an compiler error instead of running into the error while running the code!
+And all of this is checked by the compiler, and you will get a compiler error instead of running into the error while running the code!

 ##### Strict function types